 KU BEARS Grant Funding

 Purpose: The purpose of the KU BEARS program is to support faculty/student research pairs over the summer.
-The goals are twofold: to develop the necessary skills set of undergraduate students to help them become student researchers and to provide faculty members with paid student research assistants.
+The goals are twofold: for undergraduate students to develop the necessary skill set to become student researchers and to provide faculty members with paid student research assistants.
 Undergraduate students selected for the program will receive summer pay for research tasks assigned by a faculty supervisor.
-By assisting faculty members in their research, students selected for the program will learn the knowledge and skills necessary for conducting advanced research in their field.
+By assisting faculty members in their research, students selected for the program will obtain the knowledge and skills necessary for conducting advanced research in their field.

-Award: Funded projects will be allotted up to $2,000 to cover student wages and FICA (7.65% of wages) and $500 for presentation travel for the student.
-If two students are working on a project, the funds must be split among the students.
-For 2020, a total of $40,000 is available for the KU BEARS program.
-Please note that taxes come out of the $2,000.
-This means that students’ take-home pay is less than the $2,500 or $1,500 stipend.
+Award: Funded projects will be allotted up to $2,500 to cover student wages and FICA (7.65% of wages) and $500 for presentation travel for the student.
+If two students are working on a project, $1,500 will be allotted to each student.
+Please note that taxes come out of the stipend.
+This means that the students’ take-home pay is less than the $2,500 or $1,500 stipend.
 The students receive the stipends minus taxes.
 For 2023, a total of $50,000 is available for the KU BEARS program.

 If the campus is open and students are allowed to be on campus in the summer, KU housing will be provided for students who need housing during the summer research experience.
-Housing will be provided in Golden Bear Village West.
-There will be five students to an apartment and all students have single rooms.
-Housing can be available between 5/20/20 – 8/07/20; cannot guarantee housing between the end of the spring semester and 5/20 or between 8/07 and the beginning of the fall semester.
+Housing location is to be determined in the spring semester.
+Housing can be available between 5/27/2024 – 8/8/2024.
+Housing is not available between the end of the spring semester and May 27th nor is it available between August 8th and the beginning of the fall semester.

-To Apply: Use the proposal template.
+To Apply: Use the proposal template provided below.
 The proposal must be formatted as a PDF and attached to the DocuSign cover sheet and also located in KU Forms.
 After the department chair and dean sign the cover sheet, it will be emailed to Ms. Heather Arbuckle at firstname.lastname@example.org in the Office of Grants & Sponsored Projects.
-Ms. Lawrence will send a confirmation email back to the faculty member.
+Ms. Arbuckle will send a confirmation email back to the faculty member.
 Important - the section of the proposal titled “Potential for student growth and development” must be written by the student.